sam-hosseini/freelancing-in-finland/README.md

 but entertainment services should not be attached to the subscription, or the benefit will be taxable.
 * Vehicles: your company can own a car, bikes, etc. that you can use for commuting to your client office and work-related trips.
 Naturally, as your company owns these vehicles, all their repairs and maintenance are *business costs* which you can pay from your company and like every other *business cost*, get a refund for its VAT later.
 If you need to use these vehicles for non-work-related trips, ask your accountant whether it's a taxable benefit for you and act accordingly.
-* All kinds of equipment should be acquired to your company if they can be seen as tools for doing your work.
-That means phones, laptops, printers, video beamers, storage media, paper, pens, envelopes, cameras...
-Usually using it on free-time is not a taxed benefit.
 * **Massage benefit not recommended** for the target audience of this guide: there's a possibility that the Tax Administration would consider massage benefit in a one-person company [**a disguised dividend to the owner**](https://github.com/sam-hosseini/freelancing-in-finland/issues/3#issuecomment-579164717).